jsf3467v/tb-drug-resistance/README.md

 ### Running the demo

-After installing the dependencies and setting the environment described under Setup, bring the system up in this order.
+After installing the dependencies and setting the environment (see [DEPLOYME.md](DEPLOYME.md)), bring the system up in this order.

 1. Start a local Memgraph instance in Docker and leave it running in the background.
 If the container already exists from an earlier run, resume it with `docker start memgraph` instead.